rhelmer/status/README.md

 - starting reading Tock real-time OS manual
     - https://www.tockos.org/
     - written in Rust
+    - uses type system to provide safety since there's no MMU on most embedded platforms
     - event driven execution model that uses no heap allocation, so the kernel won’t run out of memory
     - has interesting model to protect programs from each other and only allow them to talk to the peripherals they should have access to
         - no resource overhead